oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Devices may support different capabilities for each type of allocation.
 Supported capabilities are:

-* ${X}_MEMORY_ACCESS_CAPS_RW - if a device supports access (read or write) to allocations of the specified type.
+* ${X}_MEMORY_ACCESS_CAP_FLAG_RW - if a device supports access (read or write) to allocations of the specified type.
-* ${X}_MEMORY_ACCESS_CAPS_ATOMIC - if a device support atomic operations on allocations of the specified type.
+* ${X}_MEMORY_ACCESS_CAP_FLAG_ATOMIC - if a device support atomic operations on allocations of the specified type.
 Atomic operations may include relaxed consistency read-modify-write atomics and atomic operations that enforce memory consistency for non-atomic operations.
-* ${X}_MEMORY_ACCESS_CAPS_CONCURRENT - if a device supports concurrent access to allocations of the specified type.
+* ${X}_MEMORY_ACCESS_CAP_FLAG_CONCURRENT - if a device supports concurrent access to allocations of the specified type.
 Concurrent access may be from another device that supports concurrent access, or from the host.
 Devices that support concurrent access but do not support concurrent atomic access must write to unique non-overlapping memory locations to avoid data races and hence undefined behavior.
-* ${X}_MEMORY_ACCESS_CAPS_CONCURRENT_ATOMIC - if a device supports concurrent atomic operations on allocations of the specified type.
+* ${X}_MEMORY_ACCESS_CAP_FLAG_CONCURRENT_ATOMIC - if a device supports concurrent atomic operations on allocations of the specified type.
 Concurrent atomic operations may be from another device that supports concurrent atomic access, or from the host.
 Devices that support concurrent atomic access may use atomic operations to enforce memory consistency with other devices that support concurrent atomic access, or with the host.

 Some devices may *oversubscribe* some **shared** allocations.
 When and how such oversubscription occurs, including which allocations are evicted when the working set changes, are considered implementation details.